Tchernobill/Confluence/Archives/Arc 01.md

 ## Arc 01 Summary

-**Inciting Incident**: Vyr4n, recently orphaned and living in a hidden concrete ventilation shaft, discovers the damaged head unit of an assistant droid that still has a viable core system.
+**Inciting Incident**: Vyr4n, recently orphaned and living in a hidden concrete utility room, discovers the damaged head unit of an assistant droid that still has a viable core system.

 **First Plot Point**: Vyr4n successfully establishes contact with the droid's personality and begins the process of jailbreaking its systems, seeing potential beyond its original programming.